The 21st Century Barn Raising: Case Studies on Community Building from Urban & Rural Minnesota

 “As a developer in Towerside, you are committing to creating something different — something innovative that includes district-level thinking on issues from stormwater management and streetscapes to equity and diversity” says Stephen.
 “The developers and partners won’t stop here.
 They continue to think of bold innovative ideas for the park systems and even utilities and energy.”

 Do you want to learn more about these projects and how communities leverage and develop their own resources for collective impact?
-Read the case studies and learn how to join an online conversation with the fellows on authentic community building and the 21st century barn raising.
+Read the case studies.